mathewlowry/myhub-gpt/AI4Communities post.md

 * Bluesky already offers the possibility of 3rd party services to provide labellers, to which users can subscribe.
 Ideally, labellers could be AI-driven, and trainable by their subscriber - see [[AI4Communities on Bluesky]]
 * Nostr - tbd

 ### Centaur services for individuals...

 **Chatting with strangers and making friends on a social media platform is only a small part of collective intelligence.
 How should AI help members of a cozyweb community be more creative and productive, maximising their human potential?**

-I think everyone is familiar with the idea of the concept of "centaurs" (myhub: [#centaur](https://myhub.ai/@mathewlowry/?tags=centaur&types=like&types=do&types=think&timeframe=anytime&quality=all)), but the key role of "centaur services" is to *avoid* us humans becoming "reverse centaurs" - human beings turned into[ "OK-button-mashing automatons"](https://doctorow.medium.com/what-kind-of-bubble-is-ai-d02040b5573a) by the requirement (often driven by regulation or marketing) to keep a human in the loop.
+I think everyone is familiar with the idea of the concept of "centaurs", but the key role of "centaur services" is to *avoid* us humans becoming *reverse centaurs* - human beings turned into[ "OK-button-mashing automatons"](https://doctorow.medium.com/what-kind-of-bubble-is-ai-d02040b5573a) by the requirement (often driven by regulation or marketing) to keep a human in the loop.

 Research in this field tends to result in prompt libraries and frameworks for using LLMs - for example:

 * [AI And The Decline Of Human Intelligence](https://medium.com/the-generator/ai-and-the-decline-of-human-intelligence-eca8d9e651d5) points out that “_Our brain is a muscle; it needs to be exercised_,” which is a problem given how easy it is to outsource our skills to AI.
 So it provides a number of useful-looking prompt frameworks (Socratic Method, Feynman Method, Debate Partner, etc.) to help you treat AI “_as a tutor or consultant, guiding us like a teacher_”.
-* This echoes [ChatGPT as muse, not oracle](https://www.geoffreylitt.com/2023/02/26/llm-as-muse-not-oracle.html), from February 2023, but still well worth reading.
+  Note: this echoes [ChatGPT as muse, not oracle](https://www.geoffreylitt.com/2023/02/26/llm-as-muse-not-oracle.html), from February 2023, but still well worth reading.
 * [AI as Extraherics: Fostering Higher-order Thinking Skills in Human-AI Interaction](https://arxiv.org/abs/2409.09218) is an academic paper with a similar goal, proposing an AI usage framework called “extraheric AI” which “_fosters users’ higher-order thinking … creativity, critical thinking, and problem-solving… by posing questions or providing alternative perspectives … promoting a balanced partnership between humans and AI_”.

+More on my hub: [#centaur](https://myhub.ai/@mathewlowry/?tags=centaur&types=like&types=do&types=think&timeframe=anytime&quality=all).

 So rather than provide a generic "send this to an LLM" system, as is currently the case on myhub.ai (see [How to chat with ChatGPT about your content](https://myhub.ai/items/how-to-chat-with-chatgpt-about-your-content-v1)) and dozens of other apps, AI services provided to cozyweb communities should provide AI-powered *process agents* which "lift up" our thinking and help us learn, rather than *product agents* which focus on turning us into reverse centaurs, mindlessly OKing whatever product the AI provides.